COVID-19

 How Can You Protect Yourself From COVID-19?

-• Wash your hands often with soap and water for at least 20 seconds.
-Use an alcohol-based hand sanitizer that contains at least 60% alcohol if soap and water are not available.
+• Practice Good Hand Hygiene: Wash your hands frequently with soap and water for at least 20 seconds, or use an alcohol-based hand sanitizer containing at least 60% alcohol.

 How is COVID-19 Treated?